 Julian Rauch makes the kick.
 With 26 seconds left in the game App leads 34-32.

-Steve Brown: All kind of crazy stuff was going through my head.
+Steve Brown: All kinds of crazy stuff was going through my head.
 I could hardly talk.

 David Jackson: 26 Seconds is a long time with Chad Henne and Jake Long and Mario Manningham.
 Plus, we had a tendency for a while to not defend kickoffs very well.
 There was a concern due to their game-breakers with 4.2 40s we could see this thing evaporate before we ever got a chance to play a down of defense.

 Michigan takes the ensuing kickoff to the 34-yard line.
-With 21 second left and one timeout, Chad Henne’s first pass would fall incomplete.
-On the next play Chad Henne would connect with Mario Manningham for 44 yards to put Michigan in field goal range with six second left in the game.
+With 21 seconds left and one timeout, Chad Henne’s first pass would fall incomplete.
+On the next play, Chad Henne would connect with Mario Manningham for 44 yards to put Michigan in field goal range with six seconds left in the game.

 Justin Woazeah: When Mario caught that ball I asked God is this really how I’m going to go out in my last year?
 Am I gonna be remembered as the guy that lost the big game?
 I didn’t have any lift on my left leg because of my hip pointer so I couldn’t turn my hips like I wanted to.
 No excuses, but there was no way I was gonna let him score.

 David Jackson: For Woaze to be able to recover and make that play was amazing at the time because he was on the field for every defensive play, for every special teams play, offensive special teams, and defensive special teams.